U.S. House GOP takes aim at fake pills containing deadly fentanyl sold on social media - NewsBreak

 Wednesday’s roundtable, led by Energy and Commerce Committee Chair Rep. Cathy McMorris Rodgers, also featured Laura Marquez-Garrett, attorney with the Social Media Victims Law Center, and Spokane County, Washington, Sheriff John Nowels.

-The post U.S. House GOP takes aim at fake pills containing deadly fentanyl sold on social media appeared first on Florida Phoenix .
+The post U.S. House GOP takes aim at fake pills containing deadly fentanyl sold on social media appeared first on South Dakota Searchlight .

 Comments / 0